 Specify the measurement interval as:

-with periodic reset.
-This parameter affects the RMS
+reset.
+This parameter affects the RMS and minimum MER

-to reset the object each time the measurement interval is filled,
+object each time the measurement interval is filled, set this

 'Custom with periodic reset'.

-positive integer.
+integer.
 This is the interval over which the MER is calculated.
+This

-as a scalar or row vector whose elements are positive integers.
-For
+scalar or row vector whose elements are positive integers.
+For example, to

 dimensions must be constant.
 For example, if the input size is